trisreed/nginx-ckan-logs/README.md

 * `<OUTPUT_FILE>`: Path to write the output of the analysis.

 ## Maintenance
-Program maintained by Tristan Reed, GitHub username 'trisreed'.
+Program maintained by Tristan Reed, GitHub username `trisreed`.
 Free to use under GPLv3.
-Code suffers from many bugs, use at own risk, also ignore my awful checking history.
+Code suffers from many bugs, use at own risk, also ignore my awful commit history.